StanleyN1/stochastic-modeling/README.md

 # stochastic-modeling

 Abstract: Inferring dynamic parameters of stochastic differential equations from data is a fundamental problem in data science.
-We compare estimated parameters obtained from temporal normalizing flows and analytic formulas such as from the Kramers Moyal Formula and the associated Fokker-Planck solution.
+We compare estimated parameters obtained from **temporal normalizing flows** and analytic formulas such as from the **Kramers Moyal Formula** and the associated **Fokker-Planck solution**.

 Implementing Euler's method to Stochastic Differential Equations.
 Applying derivations from Kramers Moyal Formula as presented by Dai et al.